 Figure 4: Theremin vs. other Models on AB memory and learning time.
 Theremin and ThetaPhase data are the same as in Figure 3, shown for reference purpose here.
 NoEDL is the Theremin without the new error-driven learning mechanism.
 NoDynMF is the Theremin with same mossy fiber strength during training and testing.
 NoDGLearn is the Theremin with ECin → DG learning off.
 NoPretrain is the Theremin without pretraining CA1.
 Each of these factors makes a significant contribution as seen in decrements relative to the full Theremin in interference resistance (AB memory) and learning time.

+three network sizes and numbers of list items.
+For all three network sizes, the results show that Theremin was better at counteracting interference and retained more memory for AB pairs than the theta-phase hip- pocampus model across all list sizes and network sizes (Student’s t-test, same for the following analyses, p

-icantly faster (i.e., the N measure) than the theta-phase hippocampus model across all list sizes and network sizes (p < .01 except SmallHip List100 (all N = 30)).
+< .01 except SmallHip List100 (p = 0.736)).
+Moreover, the full Theremin model completed learning signif- icantly faster (i.e., the N measure) than the theta-phase hippocampus model across all list sizes and network sizes (p < .01 except SmallHip List100 (all N = 30)).

 To more specifically test the effects of the new error-driven CA3 mechanism in the Theremin model, we directly compared the Theremin model with another Theremin model without error-driven CA3 component (labeled as NoEDL), but with everything else the same.
 For this and subsequent comparisons, we focus on the medium and large network sizes, as the small case often failed to learn at all for larger list sizes.
 Figure 4 shows that, except for the smallest list size (20 items), Theremin retained significantly more AB memory (p